-- Provide a training course to a larger field of trainers to increase understanding on P.A.C.E. and build in sustainability
+- Provided a training course to a larger field of trainers to increase understanding on P.A.C.E. and build in sustainability

-- Strengthen the Community Development Forum (CDF) membership
+- Strengthened the Community Development Forum (CDF) membership

-- Publicize and create an acceptance of the P.A.C.E. training within the communities
+- Publicized and created an acceptance of the P.A.C.E. training within the communities

-- Enhancing the life skills capabilities of 1000 plantation women.
+- Enhanced the life skills capabilities of 1000 plantation women.

 - Strengthened 20 Community Development Forums (CDFs) under multiple Regional Plantation Companies (RPCs), who provide the selection and mobilization function in the communities.
 Additionally, CARE will guide the women in the committees to use the skills learned from P.A.C.E. in the CDF context.